Katy Perry and Taylor Swift Prove There Is No Bad Blood'' In the Sweetest Way

 It's safe to say there is no "Bad Blood" between these two pop stars.

 Katy Perryand Taylor Swift officially buried the hatchet over a plate of freshly baked chocolate chip cookies.
-The newly-engaged super star revealed that she and T-Swift had a girls' night on Instagram and tagging her former foe in the caption. "feels good," the "California Gurls" singer affectionately captioned the photo.
+Katy Perry revealed that she and T-Swift had a girls' night on Instagram and tagging her former foe in the caption. "feels good," the "California Gurls" singer affectionately captioned the photo.
+She even included a heart emoji!

-But that isn't all.
-The two pop stars appeared to have written "Peace at Last" along the edge of their serving plate with two colorful peace signs.
+But that isn't all!
+The two pop stars appear to have written "Peace at Last" along the edge of their serving plate with two colorful peace signs.

 This appears to be the first time that Katy and Taylor have hung out since Katy literally extended an olive branch as a peace offering.
 Fans will remember that the American Idol judge sent the Reputation performer the branch ahead of Swift's worldwide tour.
 Swift said that the offering meant "so much" her at the time.